Straw Dogs (2011 film): Plot

 Charlie invites David to go deer hunting.
-While David is out in the woods with two of the men, Charlie goes back to the house and pushes his way inside to confront Amy, because he thinks that she still wants him.
-He throws her onto the couch and rapes her, while making crude remarks about having sex either with him or with David.
-Afterwards, he realizes that he raped Amy, and that she did not want any sexual contact, and is stunned.
+While David is out in the woods with two of the men, Charlie goes back to the house, pushes his way inside, and rapes Amy while making crude remarks about having sex either with him or with David, because he thinks that she still wants him.
+Afterwards, he realizes that she did not want any sexual contact and is stunned.
 Norman arrives, holds Amy across the top of the couch, and rapes her while Charlie watches.
 They then leave.
 When David returns, Amy doesn't tell him what happened.
 Instead, she encourages David to fire Charlie and his men.
 The next day David tells Charlie that fixing the roof is taking too long.
 Charlie insists that they have already paid for the roofing supplies, which David agrees to pay for.
 Finally, Charlie and his crew leave, celebrating their $5,000 payday.

 David and Amy go to a local football game.
 Janice lures Jeremy into an empty locker room.
 Heddon notices that his daughter is missing from the game and goes in search of her.
 Meanwhile, Janice tries to convince Jeremy to let her give him oral sex.
 They hear Heddon calling for Janice.
 Afraid of Heddon finding them, Jeremy holds Janice tight against his body with his hand over her mouth and nose, accidentally smothering her to death.
 Horrified, he runs away from the school.
 Heddon goes back to tell Charlie and his friends that Janice is missing.
 They all suspect that Jeremy has done something to her.